MapleRRR/maplerrr.github.io/_talks/my-little-work.md

 [More information here](http://maplerrr.github.io/files/qqWW-talk.pdf)

-You can learn about my specific work through the slide as my paper is on my boss.
+You can learn about my specific work through the slide because my paper is controlled by my boss.